 Clinical governance is an umbrella term to cover the activities that help sustain and improve patient care.
 It was first described for the NHS by Sir Liam Donaldson in 1998 as a 'system through which NHS organisations are accountable for continuously improving the quality of their services and safeguarding high standards of care'.

 Clinical governance is at the heart of all of our clinical activity and we deliver and embed it in our activities through a number of measures.
-These include:

 - The Trust has a strong track record of focusing on our most important asset, our staff.
 Without well developed staff who understand their role and contribution to the patient or service user experience and outcome we cannot achieve good governance.